Twint-AG/twint-shopware-plugin/document/twint-payment-extension-guideline.md

 > 🚩 **Note:**
 >
 > At this stage, the Sale channel should be set up and configured.
 The information below serves as kind reminder.
-> Below are just some information need our attention on.
+> Below are some information that need our attention on.

 - Please ensure the below payment methods are added for the Sale channel:
     - TWINT - Express Checkout